ropensci/targets/CONTRIBUTING.md

 Please abide by the following guidelines.

-* Before posting a new issue, please take a moment to search for existing similar issues in order to avoid duplication.
+* Before posting a new issue or discussion topic, please take a moment to search for existing similar threads in order to avoid duplication.
 * For bug reports: if you can, please install the latest GitHub version of `targets` (i.e. `remotes::install_github("ropensci/targets")`) and verify that the issue still persists.
 * Describe your issue in prose as clearly and concisely as possible.
 * For any problem you identify, post a [minimal reproducible example](https://www.tidyverse.org/help/) like [this one](https://github.com/ropensci/targets/issues/256#issuecomment-754229683) so the maintainer can troubleshoot.
 A reproducible example is: